vikrant-3009/KOps-Cluster-Helm-Deployment/Readme.md

    - kops edit ig nodes-us-east-1a --name vikrant.k8s.local (if, we want to make any changes to the worker node configuration)
    - kops edit ig control-plane-us-east-1a --name vikrant.k8s.local (if, we want to make any changes to the master node configuration)
    - kops update cluster --name vikrant.k8s.local --yes
-   - kops export kubecfg --name vikrant.k8s.local --state s3://vikrant-kops-store --admin
-   - kops rolling-update cluster --name vikrant.k8s.local --yes (run this command, if made any changes to the cluster/node configuration)
+   - kops rolling-update cluster --name vikrant.k8s.local --yes --cloudonly (run this command, if made any changes to the cluster/node configuration)

 4. Verify the cluster creation setup (cluster creation may take up to 10-15 min).
    - kops validate cluster --name vikrant.k8s.local